 This makes me wonder – ‘if this is the new fee trajectory for the profession?’

 It’s standard practice as architects to first receive the briefs and survey plans from a client.
-Later analyse, research and sometimes make sketches before discussing with your client the feasibility of his brief, possible proposals, design timeline and project cost.
+Later analyze, research and sometimes make sketches before discussing with your client the feasibility of his brief, possible proposals, design timeline and project cost.

 It’s at this stage you chip in the fees for your professional services.
-As well as that of other allied professionals required to work along side you to successfully deliver the project.
+As well as that of other allied professionals required to work alongside you to successfully deliver the project.

 Professional fees are designed to guide and control the rates charged by professionals.

-Basic way to calculate architectural fees
+The basic way to calculate architectural fees

 Professional fees among built environment professionals in Nigeria can be calculated.
-Either by man hour rates or by a sliding scale percentage of the estimated total cost of construction.
+Either by man-hour rates or by a sliding scale percentage of the estimated total cost of construction.

-For example, the professional fee for the architectural design of a 3 bedroom bungalow whose estimated total cost of construction is 5million naira will be calculated to be 4.75% of that cost totalling N237,500 (naira).
+For example, the professional fee for the architectural design of a 3-bedroom bungalow whose estimated total cost of construction is 5 million naira will be calculated to be 4.75% of that cost totalling N237,500 (naira).